zaiisao/Documentation/en/Video/initialize_web_video.md

 > Ensure that you call the `create` and `client.init` methods to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
-You hava created the Client and can start a voice call with the following steps:
+You have created the Client and can start a voice call with the following steps:
 - [Join a Channel](../../en/Video/join_video_web.md)
 - [Publish and Subscribe to Streams](../../en/Video/publish_web.md)